Last Updated on June 3, 2023 by Dave Schoenbeck

 Employee autonomy essentially means letting your employees do their work in the best way for them, within reason.
 This sounds easy in theory but is more difficult in practice, especially for managers who struggle with delegation.

 There is a tendency for some managers to equate management with control, but that’s not the case.
 The damaging effects of micromanagement are well-documented, but for a quick recap, it can make your employees feel demoralized, stressed, dissatisfied, and burned out.

 Unhappy employees are not likely to stay in their jobs for long, and being overly controlling makes more work for you as a manager.
-Giving employees autonomy can result in a much better working environment for everyone involved.
+Giving employees autonomy can create a much better working environment for everyone involved.

 How Do You Give an Employee Autonomy?

-When was the last time you felt the need to fill the silence during a tense discussion or training session?
+When did you last need to fill the silence during a tense discussion or training session?
 How well did you fight the primal urge to fill in the blanks of every delayed response?
 Did you want to provide all the answers and possibly even bark out a bit of brilliance in the process?
 I know I sure have.

 In cases like that, less is more, and silence is better.
 If your employee is having difficulty finding the answers to their questions, ask more questions rather than providing solutions outright.
 Clarity allows for employee autonomy and also boosts their critical thinking skills.

 Outstanding leadership is like creatively leading a musical group.
-You are the conductor, and you are responsible for the tempo, the dynamics, the energy, and the expression of the music.
-Your employees, however, are responsible for the performance.
+You are the conductor responsible for the music’s tempo, dynamics, energy, and expression.
+Your employees, however, are accountable for their performance.